Skip to content

 • Your employer may not contribute as much as you’d like

-What happens if I have multiple pension pots from different jobs?
+Can I combine multiple pension pots from different jobs?

 If you have multiple pension pots then it might seem to make sense to consolidate them all in one place.